 In addition to the Bible recording major historical events and how to worship God, it also describes different people and their personal relationships.
 Further, it is important to note that the Bible also speaks on sexuality and bedroom gossip.
-This uniquely designed private tour will take you on an adventure in the Shefelah (the low hills of the Judea), and bring to life a few stories that illustrate the intricate relationships between men and women in the time of the ancient Israelites.
+This uniquely designed private tour will take you on an adventure in the Shephelah (the Judean Foothills), and bring to life a few stories that illustrate the intricate relationships between men and women in the time of the ancient Israelites.

 The Father of Nation Who Could Not Resist Temptation